mitoteam/jpgraph/README.md

 $graph = new Graph(200, 300);
 ```

+You can call `MtJpGraph::load()` method as many times as you need everywhere in your code.
+Internally it checks if library or module was already loaded and does not load it another time.

 ## Usage WITHOUT composer

 Download latest version archive from [Releases](https://github.com/mitoteam/jpgraph/releases) page and unpack it.